Yandex Cloud

 --cluster-name=<cluster_name>

-To get a list of cluster segment hosts, run the command:
+To get a list of cluster segment hosts, run this command:

 yc managed-greenplum hosts list segment \